1. Public Review for Candidate Technical Standard for SDMX-JSON Structure and Referential Metadata Messages

 The SDMX Technical Working Group (SDMX-TWG) has prepared a Candidate Technical Standard for SDMX-JSON Structure Message and a Candidate Technical Standard for SDMX-JSON Referential Metadata Message and submits them for public review.
 The public review is open until 30 April 2019.
 All feedback is welcome.

-The SDMX-JSON Data Message format supports the SDMX 2.1 Information Model and works together with the SDMX 2.1 RESTful Web Services API for data queries.
-The SDMX-JSON format is streamable from a supporting web service in order to limit the amount of server resources.
+The SDMX-JSON message formats supports the SDMX 2.1 Information Model and work together with the SDMX 2.1 RESTful Web Services API.

 Please send your comments to the SDMX Technical Working Group (SDMX-TWG) at firstname.lastname@example.org or post issues to the Git repository.
 Concrete changes can also be proposed by forking the Github repository and sending pull requests.